WARBABBLE

 and the happy cause leave none uninvited!

-A caravan of envious efforts will scurry to emulate
+A legion of envious efforts will scurry to emulate

 our best example, even as we consummate